Acute lymphoblastic leukemia

 Acute lymphoblastic leukemia (ALL) is a malignant disorder of the bone marrow characterized by the proliferation of the lymphoid progenitor cells.

 The clinical features of acute lymphoblastic leukemia are non-specific.
-Children commonly have at least one of pallor, fever, a palpable liver, a palpable spleen, or bruising on diagnosis 2.
+Children commonly have at least one pallor, fever, a palpable liver, a palpable spleen, or bruising on diagnosis 2.
 Other symptoms such as bone or joint pain, weight loss, anorexia, bleeding, abdominal pain and abdominal distension are also common.

 In acute lymphoblastic leukemia, the lymphoid progenitor cells, also known as lymphoblasts, do not mature due to abnormal expression of genes, often as a result of chromosomal abnormalities or chromosomal translocations.
 The proliferation of the primitive cells takes up more and more marrow space at the expense of the normal hematopoietic elements, resulting in a decrease in the production of normal blood cells and bone marrow failure.
 Eventually, the lymphoblasts spill into the blood and can affect the liver, spleen, central nervous system, and lymph nodes.

 Bone lesions are common in leukemia.
-A metaphyseal radiolucent band is one of the most important radiological finding 3.
+A metaphyseal radiolucent band is one of the most important radiological findings 3.
 Other radiological findings include subperiosteal new bone formation and osteolytic lesions involving the medullary cavity and cortex 1,3-5.

 Chest radiographs may reveal a mediastinal mass.

 Treatment and prognosis

 The treatment for acute lymphoblastic leukemia typically has three phases:

 consolidation phase: if remission is achieved, further chemotherapy is given during this phase to treat the residual disease